Xiaotong1120/Hacklytics2024/README.md

 * Be sure to fill the Chatgpt API key and the Google Cloud Vision credentials file

 ## Contact
-For any questions or feedback regarding ai-assisted-coding-Ember, please contact Xiaotong 'Brandon' Ma at xiaotong.ma@vanderbilt.edu.
+For any questions or feedback regarding Math to the Point, please contact Xiaotong 'Brandon' Ma at xiaotong.ma@vanderbilt.edu.

 We appreciate your interest in our project and welcome your feedback!